-Whether you call it a “needs analysis,” a “training needs assessment,” a “performance assessment,” or something else, a needs analysis is simply the process of evaluating a performance issue to determine the root cause and offer one or more solutions.
+Whether you call it a “needs analysis,” a “training needs assessment,” a “performance assessment,” or something else, a needs analysis is simply the process of evaluating a performance issue, during the Analysis phase of the ADDIE model, to determine the root cause and offer one or more solutions.

 Here are three simple and practical steps for conducting a needs analysis.

 Why Conduct a Needs Analysis?

 When I was new to eLearning, I used to cringe when I heard someone suggest that I should conduct a needs analysis.
 To be honest, I used to think it was a massive waste of time.
 I wasn’t sure what I was supposed to do or which questions I was supposed to ask.
 The truth is, I was intimidated by the process.
 However, over the years, I’ve since realized—and can happily admit—I was totally wrong!
 What I learned is that if you don’t know why a performance issue exists, you run the risk of creating a training solution for a non-training problem—something that’s a total waste of everyone’s time!

 If you don’t know why a performance issue exists, you run the risk of creating a training solution for a non-training problem.